Skip to main content

 All deer must be scored by an official measurer.
 Visit our website at dep.nj.gov/njfw/hunting/outstanding-white-tailed-deer-program/ for program background, rules, score/entry forms plus a list of official measurers.
 (See page bottom at Entering the Outstanding Deer Program.)

 Don’t wait for the approaching deadline to schedule with an official measurer.
 Racks waiting at the taxidermy shop can be “borrowed” for scoring then returned to the taxidermist for mounting.
 A rack is easier and safer to transport and measure than a mount.
-Ask your taxidermist to have the mount completed by Dec.
-31 to be ready for the January Deer Classic.
-(See above.)
+Ask your taxidermist to have the mount completed by Jan.
+31 to be ready for the 2026 Deer Classic.
+See Deer Classic ad at the top of this page for more information.

 Any properly licensed hunter, resident or non-resident, is eligible to enter their deer harvested from the previous year’s hunting seasons.
 Deer must be taken in accordance with New Jersey wildlife laws and regulations.